JvanKatwijk/qt-dab/README.md

 Obviously, when switching to another channel, either implicitly by selecting a service in a channel different from the currently selected one or explicitly the service interpretation will be stopped.

+Most package services contain some form of TPEG data, which is usually encoded.
+Qt_DAB is therefore unable to interpret these packets, there Qt-DAB restricts itself to compile the frames and send the data as udp packet (default 8888, but can be set in the configuration window).
+(In case more than one TPEG service is chosen, only the data of the **first** selected one is sent through.

+The sourcetree contains in the directory helpers/tdc-client a simple reader for udp packets.

 Manually stopping a background service is possible, a separate facility was created to **stop** such a service.